-The Graduate Certificate in Community Development explores urban communities that have suffered from decades of disinvestment and examines the efforts of residents towards revitalization.
+The Graduate Certificate in Community Development (GCCD) explores urban communities that have suffered from decades of disinvestment and examines the efforts of residents towards revitalization.
 The approach is interdisciplinary, weaving together a variety of perspectives so that students understand what communities are and how they differ; how communities fit into broader social systems; and what strategies are necessary to develop communities.
 The certificate is also applied, focusing on the current issues and efforts of community development in the Tampa Bay area.

 Courses for this graduate certificate program are only offered on the Tampa campus.
 We offer a mixture of in person, hybrid blend, and online courses.

 For full consideration, your completed application should be received by the following deadlines:

 Applicants must hold a bachelor's degree from a regionally accredited university and should have a minimum GPA of 3.0 out of a 4.0 scale average in their undergraduate study.

 For new non-degree seeking students: In addition to your online application and non-refundable $30 application fee, you will also need to submit the following documents:

 - Letter of intent (aka statement of purpose); and

 Current graduate students at USF: DO NOT submit an online application.
 Instead, you will download and fill out the Graduate Certificate Approval Form.
 Send the completed paperwork and supplemental materials (statement of purpose and up-to-date resume only) via email to email@example.com as one PDF file (do not send via DocuSign).